 26. Tennessee Williams Museum: Love the theatre?
 Visit the lovely little home of one of the most influential American playwrights.

 27. Mel Fisher Maritime Museum: Exploring the shipwrecks of years gone by is a perfect introduction to the past.
-Skip the line, buy your museum admission ticket in advance here, with the bonus audio guide included..
+Skip the line, and buy your museum admission ticket in advance here, with the bonus audio guide included.

 Explore the Great Outdoors: Wildlife and Nature in the FL Keys